radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/reports/index.md

 The parameters that can be positioned in a Dataset are located in the 'Parameters' tab.
 The list and the type of these parameters are directly inherited from the Audit View on which the Dataset relies.
 The parameters are typed and can be single-valued or multivalued.
 It is also possible to associate a report parameter directly with a Dataset parameter by double-clicking on a dataset parameter and selecting the report parameter.

-> Brainwave Identity GRC extends the standard features of BIRT by integrating the management of multivalued parameters.
+> Identity Analytics extends the standard features of BIRT by integrating the management of multivalued parameters.
 To do this, it is imperative that you force the parameter type to 'String' when the parameter is multivalued.

 ![Audit view on dataset](./images/report-input-parameter.png "Audit view on dataset")